 - Port Talbot Civic Centre, Port Talbot, SA13 1PJ

-The documents can also be viewed on publicly available computers in the libraries – please check the Libraries page for information on libraries opening hours and procedures due to the Covid-19 pandemic.
+The documents can also be viewed on publicly available computers in the libraries – please check the following website for information on libraries opening hours.

 The documents are also available to purchase from the Council’s Planning Policy team.
 If you would like to purchase a copy, please: